Author: Evan Pascual

 Giant groupers (Epinephelus lanceolatus) like Mac Nut are extremely rare to see in Hawai‘i but are found in other parts of the world including the Indo-Pacific and Red Sea.
 The first documented giant grouper by an ichthyologist in Hawai‘i didn’t occur until 1989 when a fisherman caught a giant grouper over 500lbs in Kihei, Maui.
 Growing up to 9ft in length and 900lbs, sightings of giant groupers typically occur in deep-water habitats.

-Mac Nut is one of several fish species at Maui Ocean Center that reside here as a result of a relocation or aquaculture program.
+Mac Nut is one of several Hawaii fish species at Maui Ocean Center that reside here as a result of a relocation or aquaculture program.
 The next time you visit the Open Ocean exhibit, be sure to scan the bottom of the exhibit for our bottom-dwelling friend.
-She provides a unique opportunity to see, learn, and connect with one of Hawai‘i’s lesser-known fish species.
+She provides a unique opportunity to see, learn, and connect with one of the lesser-known Hawaii fish species.

 Written by Evan Pascual, Marketing & Public Relations Coordinator.
 “Ka Mo‘olelo Moana,” or “The Ocean Story,” is a monthly column written by Maui Ocean Center and published in The Maui News.